Last updated

 2. Budget considerations

-For sales teams, budget is always a critical factor.
-Balance the cost of the CRM with the return on investment (ROI) it can provide.
-A good CRM should not only fit within your budget but also offer features that can help you scale your prospecting efforts and drive growth.
+For sales teams of 20-50 people, budget considerations become critical as costs multiply across users.
+Balance the per-user cost of the CRM with the return on investment (ROI) it can provide for your entire team.
+A good CRM should not only fit within your team budget but also offer features that can help you scale your prospecting efforts and drive growth across all team members.

 3. Selection Process

-Start by researching different CRM vendors that specialize in prospecting.
-Read reviews, ask for recommendations from other startup founders, and consider the scalability of the platform.
-Ensure the vendor offers good customer support and regular updates to keep the software aligned with your growing needs.
+Start by researching different CRM vendors that specialize in serving medium-sized sales teams.
+Read reviews from similar-sized organizations, ask for recommendations from other sales leaders managing 20-50 person teams, and consider the platform's scalability for your team size.
+Ensure the vendor offers dedicated customer support for teams your size and regular updates to keep the software aligned with your growing needs.

 4. Get a demo

-Before committing to a CRM, it's crucial to understand how it will meet your prospecting needs.
-A demo can provide a hands-on experience, allowing you to see the features in action and ask specific questions related to your startup's requirements.
-This step can help you make an informed decision and ensure you choose the best CRM for prospecting.
+Before committing to a CRM for your 20-50 person sales team, it's crucial to understand how it will meet your team's prospecting needs.
+A demo can provide hands-on experience for key team members, allowing you to see the features in action and ask specific questions related to your team's requirements.
+This step can help you make an informed decision and ensure you choose the best CRM for your team's prospecting success.
 Get started by booking a demo of folk.

 3 tips for implementing a CRM